 An ACT score of 20 or above in English, reading and/or mathematics may be used in place of some or all of the placement tests.
 Students who score a 20 or above in English and reading are exempt from the English/reading placement test.
 Students who score a 20 or above in mathematics are exempt from the mathematics placement test.

-To receive an placement exemption, students should bring a copy of their SAT and/or ACT score report to the Student Success Center located in Building G, Room 250.
+To receive a placement exemption, students should bring a copy of their SAT and/or ACT score report to the Records Office located in Building S, Room 111.

-3. If applicable to course registration, complete placement testing or submit appropriate ACT/SAT scores to the Student Success Center (Building G, Room G250) using the form provided.
+If applicable to course registration, complete placement testing or submit appropriate ACT/SAT scores to the Records Office (Building S, Room G111) using the form provided.
 (Submit to the student success specialist at the extension sites if you plan to attend off-campus).
 Register for the placement test using MVConnect or at the Registration Office in Building S, Room S103.
 Students can pay the $25 test fee using MVConnect or at Cashier’s Office in Building S, Room S105.